 Prioritize your goals and then choose a plan accordingly.

 2. Availability of Pay-out Options

 Different plans have different ways and structures of pay-outs.
 While some plans may allow only lump-sum withdrawals, others give you the flexibility to choose the nature of pay-out.
-Make sure that the monthly income scheme you are going for allows flexibility.
+Make sure that the monthly income plan you have chosen allows flexibility.

 3. Potential of Wealth Generation

-Before you select an investment plan, you need to ensure that it aligns with your goal.
+Before you select a plan, you need to ensure that it aligns with your goal.